 PASA is implementing its "no-regret" actions to its operating model to optimise and improve its effectiveness and efficiency.

-Enhancement of overall accountability in card, lowvalue, paper, high-value and settlement payment systems

-Ensure more focus on functional management through insistence on functional optimisation plans per payment system

-Ensure better secretaria support for primary accountable management structures

-Continue to build critical Executive Office capabilities

-During 2021, clauses were incorporated in all PASA Structure Constitutions to address accountability; levels of work and work plans; obligation and accountability to report to PASA CEO or PASA Council; communication between structures; and alignment with other Structure Constitutions to ensure consistent application and interpretation in terms of certain items that include, among others, terminology, voting periods and notice periods.
+Action Action Action Action Enhancement of overall Ensure more focus on functional Ensure better secretaria Continue to build critical accountability in card, lowmanagement through insistence support for primary Executive Office capabilities value, paper, high-value and on functional optimisation plans accountable management settlement payment systems per payment system structures Π Π Π Π During 2021, clauses were incorporated in all PASA Structure Constitutions to address accountability; levels of work and work plans; obligation and accountability to report to PASA CEO or PASA Council; communication between structures; and alignment with other Structure Constitutions to ensure consistent application and interpretation in terms of certain items that include, among others, terminology, voting periods and notice periods.
 As a result, actions 1 and 2 are now complete.

-Formalise the PASA organisational strategy and build a PASA Executive office scorecard

-Invest in better knowledge and content management solutions

-Work in progress

-The Content Management Project to replace the existing PASA Member portal was put on hold during the year.
-The decision was made to first obtain the services of an enterprise architect to implement a PASA digitisation initiative.
-This was initiated late in 2021.
-The scope of this initiative is broader than the initial Content Management Project scope and will replace the project.
+Action Action Action Formalise the PASA Invest in better knowledge and Continue to rationalise PASA organisational strategy and build content management solutions structures where possible a PASA Executive office scorecard Π Π Work in progress The Content Management PASA made good progress Project to replace the in harmonising and existing PASA Member rationalising structures in all portal was put on hold its payment systems in 2021. during the year.
+The The result is a rationalisation decision was made to of 55 structures to 39 first obtain the services structures, which will bring of an enterprise architect benefits and efficiencies to implement a PASA for PASA and its Members digitisation initiative.
+This when fully operationalised was initiated late in 2021. in 2022.
+The new structures' The scope of this initiative Constitution and terms of is broader than the initial reference were formalised replace the project.

-Continue to rationalise PASA structures where possible

-PASA made good progress in harmonising and rationalising structures in all its payment systems in 2021.
-The result is a rationalisation of 55 structures to 39 structures, which will bring benefits and efficiencies for PASA and its Members when fully operationalised in 2022.
-The new structures' Constitution and terms of reference were formalised during the year to make this new operating approach the de facto way PASA operates.
+Content Management

+Project scope and will